HL7/fhir-ipa/input/pagecontent/access.md

     ```"instantiates" : ["http://hl7.org/fhir/uv/ipa/CapabilityStatement/ipa"]```

-* Fetch the [endpoint configuration](http://www.hl7.org/fhir/smart-app-launch/conformance/index.html#using-well-known) from [url]/.well-known/smart-configuration.json
+* Fetch the [endpoint configuration](https://hl7.org/fhir/smart-app-launch/conformance.html#using-well-known) from [url]/.well-known/smart-configuration.

-* Follow the [Smart App Launch Protocol](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#step-2-launch-standalone) using the authorization endpoint from the smart-configuration.json file and request the `launch/patient` scope.
+* Follow the [Smart App Launch Protocol](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#step-2-launch-standalone) using the authorization endpoint from the smart-configuration file and request the `launch/patient` scope.

 * At the end of the SMART App Launch Protocol, the application will have a token that provides access to a single patient record.
 Now, use that to [retrieve patient information](fetching.html).